Travel by Bus

 Locally, the new Laconia Street Railway Company was created in 1926 to replace its former namesake, which had operated electric trolleys from 1899-1925 until it went bankrupt and the trolley tracks were torn up.
 The new company operated local bus service to Laconia, Lakeport, and to the Weirs until 1938, when it was split in two.
 The Laconia Street Railway offered charters, while the Laconia Transit Company continued the local service.
 In 1955 the Laconia Transit Company was sold to the Laconia Bus Company, but the new company lasted only two more years.
 The Laconia Street Railway resumed the local service from 1958-1959, when it also folded.
 This was the end of regular, year-round local bus service to Weirs Beach.

 Summer-only service to Weirs Beach resumed with Guyer’s Bus Service from 1960-1980 and Lakes Region Transit from 1980-1992.
-After a gap of a few years, the Greater Laconia Transit Agency (GLTA) started a summer service to Weirs Beach in 1996 with a replica trolley, a mini bus that looked like one of the old electric trolleys.
-The replica trolley service continued for another decade or so.
+After a gap of a few years, the Greater Laconia Transit Agency (GLTA) started a summer service to Weirs Beach in 1996 with a replica trolley, a mini bus that looked like one of the old electric trolleys, but the service only lasted a few years.
+Then, a commercial service started up with a similar replica, but it also only lasted a few years.
 Since then, there has been no local summer service to Weirs Beach.
 The successor to the GLTA, the Winnipesaukee Transit Service, ceased operations in 2017.
 There is currently no transport agency in Laconia.